 Panda parenting contrasts with the other types of parenting styles in this article.
 It’s the option that gives kids the independence to explore their worlds and make their own decisions.

 Panda parents are not lazy.
-They simply don’t believe that kids need to be pushed toward the parent’s idea of integrity and values.
-Instead, they recognize that their children are individuals who must develop their own principles and standards.
+They don’t believe that kids need to be pushed toward their parent’s idea of integrity and values.
+Instead, they recognize that their children are individuals who must develop their principles and standards.

 They don’t intervene in every aspect of their children’s lives.
 Panda parents provide the structure that children need to investigate their worlds.
 For example, they may encourage their kids to play outside after school instead of bogging them down with enrichment activities and extra homework.

 Panda parents teach their kids how to ask for help.
 Then, they allow them to go off in whatever direction they choose.
-The aim of panda parenting is to create a strong relationship with the children.
-Doing this allows kids to feel safe as they explore the boundaries of their lives.
+Panda parenting aims to create a strong relationship with the children.
+Doing this will enable kids to feel safe as they explore the boundaries of their lives.

 Helicopter Parenting

 Helicopter parents want to protect their children.
 However, they do this from a fear-based perspective.
 They don’t want their children to be hurt.
-Therefore, they hover over their kids’ every move, preventing their children from taking responsibility.
+Therefore, they hover over their kids’ every move, preventing them from taking responsibility.

 • Fear of disastrous consequences